Dynamic structure factor of quantum hard rods from exact form-factors: Configuration integrals and boundary conditions

 where $\bfr = \{r_1, \dots, r_N\}$ and ${\rm d}\bfr_N$ denotes volume element of the $N$-particle configurational space and we assume that $f(\bfr)$ is a symmetric function of all the coordinates.
 For now we do not consider periodic boundary conditions.

 The configurational space in one spatial dimension factorizes into subspaces with a specified ordering of the coordinates

 In writing the configuration space we took into account that the wave function vanishes when two coordinates coincide.
-The symmetry of function $f(\bfr)$ implies that the contribution does not depend on the ordering.
+The symmetry of function $f(\bfr)$ implies that the contribution does not depend on the ordering of the coordinates.
 This allow us to write

 For the hard-rods, the wavefunction vanishes when two coordinates are at distance smaller than $a$.
 This leads to a further simplification of the configuration integral which takes an especially simple form in the hard-rods coordinates $x_j$, given by~\cite{1940705}